☘️THE IRISH CULINERY EXPERIENCE -9 DAY -SELF DRIVE TOUR

 Developed and still owned by Cork City Council, the Market is one of the oldest municipal markets of its kind in the world.
 Continue on to the Cork Butter Museum which dominated the world butter trade in the 18th and 19th centuries and the museum explores the development of the exchange and the history of dairying in Ireland.

-Afterwards, why not travel to the Town of Kinsale.
+Afterwards, return to the Town of Kinsale.
 Make a few visits including Desmond Castle and the Wine Museum.
 Built as a custom house by the Earl of Desmond in circa 1500, Desmond Castle has had a colorful history.

 Before completing your tour of Kinsale, a visit to Charles Fort just outside the town is a must.
 Constructed in the late 17th Century, Charles Fort is a classic example of a star-shaped fort.